Last Updated on July 18, 2022 by The Filtery Staff

 Size Range:

-Fabric Breakdown: Bamboo viscose, organic cotton, spandex, & nylon (specific percentages vary by product)
+Fabric Breakdown: Bamboo viscose, organic cotton, spandex, & nylon (specific percentages vary by product, so be sure to check!)

 Price Range: